Policies and Procedures:

 - Towels, yoga mats, etc. will not be provided.
 Some exercise materials may not be available due to the inability to safely sanitize in between users.
 We encourage members to bring their own basketballs.
 A limited number of basketballs will be available to check-out at the Member Services Desk.

-- In Phase II, basketball and similar types of activities will be limited to individual hoop shoots due to sanitation issues.
+- In Phase III, basketball and similar types of activities will be limited to individual hoop shoots due to sanitation issues.

-- We will be unable to conduct any cash transactions during this time.
+- Transactions should be made via credit or debit card, check, or exact change.
 Snacks will be limited to those available in vending machines.

 Group Exercise Options